Singapore welcomes competition for AI leadership; not a zero-sum game: Gan Kim Yong

 SEE ALSO

-But DPM Gan also acknowledged that a balance must be struck for “sufficient resilience” that allows continued operations while being cost efficient.
+But DPM Gan acknowledged that a balance must be struck for “sufficient resilience” that allows continued operations while being cost-efficient.

 Tan and DPM Gan also spoke about workers in an age of AI.
 DPM Gan acknowledged a sense of anxiety within the workforce, which he said is “not unhealthy”, as it means that employees are aware of the shifting market.

-They will need to change how they prepare for employment, he said, adding that the government is working with institutes of higher learning and employers to introduce more internship and traineeship opportunities.
+They will need to change how they search for jobs, he said, adding that the government is working with institutes of higher learning and employers to introduce more robust internship and traineeship opportunities.

 Other topics addressed during the dialogue include the urgency of AI adoption and Singapore’s appeal as an AI leader, due to its investment in the workforce, flexibility and trust premium built over decades.